 The definitive statement on CRS management structure is included in section 6 of the Association By-Laws.

-The Board may consist of a Managing Editor, Academic Editor, Book Review Editor, Committing Sociology Editor, and up to 12 Associate Editors.
+The Board may consist of a Managing Editor, Academic Editor, Book Review Editor, Committing Sociology Editor, and Associate Editors.
 There are also several Consulting Editors (typically 10 – 15) who are not full members of the Editorial Board, although they are invited to attend annual board meetings.
-Members are appointed by the CSA EC in consultation with incumbent editors and recommendations from Editorial Board and Association members.
+Members are appointed by the CSA Executive Committee in consultation with incumbent editors and recommendations from Editorial Board and Association members.

 The Association should endeavour to balance Editorial Board membership in terms of gender, language, region, discipline, and types of employing institutions.
 Associate Editors are appointed for staggered three-year terms (renewable once) and Consulting Editors are appointed for five-year terms (renewable).
 The rotation of Editors and Associate Editors helps ensure representation across the full range of research interests and theoretical perspectives in the discipline.